Softmotions/ncms/ncms-extensions/ncms-js-converter/README.md

   <media>
     <js>
       <!-- Max number of days to wait before cleanup
-           of a compilation results what are no longer demanded.
+           of a compilation results what are no longer used.
            (30 days by default)
       -->
       <forgotten-scripts-max-life-days>30</forgotten-scripts-max-life-days>